Alloy Models

 Embedding Rules

 alloy:model(name) is a fragment belonging to the logical model name.
 Fragments with the same model name are combined in document order into a single logical model.
+This lets a model grow incrementally alongside the prose that motivates each piece, rather than appearing as one monolithic block detached from context.

 When a model block contains a check statement for an assertion, the reference is implicit — no separate directive is needed.
 The check result is automatically displayed as a status badge in the HTML report.